Heatblur-Simulations/f-4e-manual/src/procedures/takeoff/takeoff.md

 prevent the stabilator from contacting the runway and/or loss of aircraft control.

-## A minimum run/heavy gross weight Takeoff
+## Minimum Run / Heavy Gross Weight Takeoff

 A minimum run/heavy gross weight takeoff (aircraft over 55,500 pounds) is accomplished in the same manner as a